home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 We don't do the typical `npm init` call.
 It generates information, that is targeted for libraries that are published to the *NPM Registry*.
 HACS retrieves its information from the settings of the repository on Github.
-A minimal `package.json` will be autocreated anyway as soon as we install packages.
+A minimal `package.json` will be auto created anyway as soon as we install packages.

 Let's try by installing the bundler `parcel`.